Student projects at IGP

 Projects in the research area Molecular Tools

 Molecular diagnostics will increasingly impact medical practice.
-Our group develops, applies, and disseminates advanced molecular tools for diagnostic analyses of nucleic acids and proteins in situ and in solution.
-We welcome students interested in helping us expand the range of molecular analyses possible, or find compelling biomedical applications of these methods.
+Our group develops, applies, and commercializes advanced molecular tools for diagnostic analyses of nucleic acids and proteins in situ and in solution.
+We welcome students interested in medical applications of the methods.

 Projects in the research area Genetics and genomics